 A stunning, well-cut 5 Carat Diamond like this one from James Allen will turn heads and make your loved one feel extraordinary.
 But buying any 5 Carat Diamond won’t get you the results you want.
 You could buy a poorly cut, dull 5 Carat Diamond or one that’s exceptional, like this 5 Carat Diamond Ring in platinum from James Allen.

 Diamonds of the same carat weight differ dramatically in their overall beauty and appearance.
 If you’re considering a 5 Carat Diamond, contact us and we’ll help you find one that’s truly extraordinary.

 When we refer to 5 Carat Diamonds, we’re talking about the weight of the diamond, not its size.
 5 Carat is equal to 1 gram.
 To put it in perspective, thumbtacks and paperclips weigh about 1 gram each.

 People often misconstrue Weight with Size and it was important to provide this distinction before we move on to the other importants points on 5 Carat Diamonds.

 Diamond prices per carat also increase as weight categories increase.
-For example, a 2.01 Carat diamond might be priced at $7,535 per carat, while a similar 3 Carat Diamond might be $10,315 per carat.
+For example, a 2.01 Carat diamond like this one from Blue Nile might be priced at $7,535 per carat, while a similar 3 Carat Diamond like this one from James Allen might be $12,691 per carat.
 The price per carat increases exponentially with weight for two reasons: the diamond’s higher weight value and the higher price per carat within the weight category.

 Take note of each weight ‘category,’ as prices per carat don’t continually increase as weight increases.
 Diamond prices are generally driven more by emotion than reason.